-- A. whereas the European Parliament adopted a resolution in October 1981 in favour of the International Code of Marketing of Breastmilk Substitutes adopted by the World Health Assembly (OJ No. C 287, 9.11.1981, p.75), - B. stressing the importance of this code for babies' health and its world-wide relevance, - C. emphasizing the Commission's undertaking to Parliament to draw up a proposal for a directive to ensure uniform application of the WHO Code throughout the Member States, - a). having regard to the document COM(84) 703 final of 14 December 1984 setting out a proposal for a Council directive on the approximation of the laws of the Member States relating to infant formulae and follow-up milks, - E. approving the declared aim of helping to provide for healthy, adequate food for babies by protecting and encouraging breastfeeding and by making rational use, if necessary, of breastmilk substitutes on the basis of adequate information and an appropriate marketing and distinution system, - 1.
-Calls on the Commission to review its proposed solution without delay so as to make it truly correspond to its declared objective and previous undertakings; - calls on the Commission to draft another directive that will incomponed all the WHO recommendations on the marketing of breastmark substitutes; - 3.
-Calls of the Commission to take particular account of the problems caused by direct advertising and tree samples and gifts for mothers and the staff of maternity hospitals; - -.
-Tacks of the Commission in this connection not to endorse the vocantary code drawn up by the baby food industry (IDACE), which can in no way be compared with the WHO Code or serve as a substitute for it: - 5.
-Pates on the Commission to act in accordance with the wishes of ne delegations from all the EEC Member States present at the world design Assembly in May 1981, at which the International Code was adopted; - 6.
-Instructs its President to forward this resolution to the Commission, the Council and the governments of the Member States.
+- A. whereas the European Parliament adopted a resolution in October 1981 in favour of the International Code of Marketing of Breastmilk Substitutes adopted by the World Health Assembly (OJ No. C 287, 9.11.1981, p.75), - B. stressing the importance of this code for babies' health and its worldwide relevance, - emphasizing the Commission's undertaking to Parliament to draw up a proposal for a directive to ensure uniform application of the WHO Code throughout the Member States, - b. having regard to the document COM(84) 703 final of 14 December 1984 setting out a proposal for a Council directive on the approximation of the laws of the Member States relating to infant formulae and follow-up milks, - E. approving the declared aim of helping to provide for healthy, adequate food for babies by protecting and encouraging breastfeeding and by making national use, if necessary, of breastmilk substitutes on the basis of adequate information and an appropriate marketing and distinution system, - Catts on the Commission to review its proposed solution without delay so as to make it truly correspond to its declared objective and previous undertakings; - calls on the Commission to draft another directive that will incorporate all the WHO recommendations on the marketing of breastmark substitutes; - 3.
+Calls on the Commission to take particular account of the problems caused by direct advertising and tree samples and gifts for mothers and the staff of maternity hospitals; - Tacks on the Commission in this connection not to endorse the voluntary code drawn up by the baby food industry (IDACE), which can in no way be compared with the WHO Code or serve as a subattribute for it; - 5.
+Calls on the Commission to act in accordance with the wishes of the delegations from all the EEC Member States; present at the world desirb Assembly in May 1981, at which the International Code was adopted; - 6.
+Instruct: its President to forward this resolution to the Commission, the Council and the governments of the Member States.